Skip to content

 Honors Distinction Diploma

-• 4 points for a weighted grade point average (WGPA) greater than or equal to 4.0
+Weighted grade point average (WGPA) greater than or equal to 4.0 4 Points

 Advanced Placement